intellicook/app-controller/README.md

    # Install the Husky.Net git hooks
    dotnet husky install
    ```

 4. You have 2 options for running the database:

     - Use [Microsoft SQL Server Express LocalDB](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb), which will be closer to the production environment.
 You will need to run the migrations to create the database schema.

     - Use In-Memory Database, which is easier to set up and use for development.
-To enable it, the `USE_IN_MEMORY_DATABASE` environment variable have to be set to `true`, which should already be done for you in the "Http/Https In Memory Database" configurations in the [AppController/Properties/launchSettings.json](AppController/Properties/launchSettings.json) file.
+To enable it, the `Database__UseInMemory` environment variable or `Database:UseInMemory` variable in [IntelliCook.AppController.API/appsettings.json](IntelliCook.AppController.API/appsettings.json) have to be set to `true`, which should already be done for you in the "Http/Https In Memory Database" configurations in the [AppController/Properties/launchSettings.json](AppController/Properties/launchSettings.json) file.

 ## Making Code Changes